Qazeer/InfoSec-Notes/Windows/Priv_Esc/2-Methodology.md

 Get-CachedGPPPassword
 ```

-The following commands can be used to conduct the search mannually:
+The following commands can be used to conduct the search manually:

 ```
 $AllUsers = $Env:ALLUSERSPROFILE